virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 #### 5.2.
 Normal mapping

-Assuming our noise lies in XZ plane, to get the normal at any position we need to take the derivative in Z and X direction to get the slope in those directions.
-Cross product of these to vectors ( 0.0, df/dz, 1.0 ), ( 1.0, df/dx, 0.0 ) will give as a normal of the surface in Y direction.
+Assuming our noise lies in the XZ plane, to get the normal at any position, we need to take the derivative in the Z and X direction to get the slope in those directions.
+The cross product of these two vectors ( 0.0, df/dz, 1.0 ), ( 1.0, df/dx, 0.0 ) will give us the normal of the surface in the Y direction.
 More on this here: [Painting a Landscape with Maths]

 ```glsl